muskan0202/Videocall-app/README.md

 * Switch ON/OFF camera.
 * Join a meeting with a unique meeting ID.
 * Share code via Whatsapp/ email.
+* Change in video size when second user joins.

 ## Technologies used